dbayardAWS/intro-data-lake/lab2/README.md

 ## Provision a new Redshift Cluster

 * In the AWS Console, use the Services menu and navigate to the Redshift console.
-One way to do so, is to expand the Services menu and type "Redshift" in the find a service search field.
+One way to do so, is to expand the Services menu and type "Redshift" in the service search field.

 * In the Redshift console, scroll down to the "Find the best cluster configuration" section.

 ![screenshot](images/RS1.png)

-* Leave the settings at their defaults (20 GB) and click the "Launch this cluster" button
+* In the cluster configuration section, you can experiment with the cluster size settings.
+When you are done, restore the settings to their defaults (20 GB) and click the "Launch this cluster" button
-* In the cluster identified field, change the field to be "redshift-cluster-[initials]".
+* In the cluster identifier field, change the field to be "redshift-cluster-[initials]".
 * Enter a value for the master user password that you will remember.
 If you want a suggestion, you can use "AWSuser1!"
 * In the Available IAM roles drop-down, choose "Lab-IntroDataLake-Redshift" role.

 ![screenshot](images/RS2.png)

-* Click the Launch cluster button
+* Click the Launch cluster button, which will start creating your new Redshift cluster.
-* Click the "View all clusters" button and wait for your cluster to be created (the Cluster Status will say "available").
+* Click the "View all clusters" button and wait for your cluster to be created (the Cluster Status will change to "available").
 This can take 15 minutes or so.

 ![screenshot](images/RS3.png)